 [Fixed]: Conditional Formatting in Data Bar Percentage Not Working in Excel

-To demonstrate the solutions, we consider a dataset of 10 employees of a company and their salaries.
-So, our dataset is in the range of cells B5:C14.
+To demonstrate the solutions, we’ll use a dataset of 10 employees of a company and their salaries.
+Our dataset is in the range of cells B5:C14.

 To display the dataset with the conditional formatting percentage format, we have to avoid the presence of non-numeric data in our dataset.
-You may notice that in the Income column, there is some trapped non-numeric value.
-As a result, we cannot apply the conditional formatting data bar with percentages.
+You may notice that in the Income column, there is a non-numeric value.
+We cannot apply the conditional formatting data bar with percentages.

 Non-numeric data in dataset

-• Now, eliminate the trapped non-numeric entity from the cell.
+• Remove the non-numeric value from the cell.

 • Press Enter.